We may earn money or products from the companies mentioned in this post. At no extra cost to you, I only recommend products I have experience with.

-Savannah has its own speakeasy, and you need a password or a key to get in.
+The best hidden gems in Savannah is its own speakeasy, and you need a password or a key to get in.
 It’s rumored that the doorman will also allow you in for a generous tip ($20).
 However, make sure that you dress in the appropriate period clothing!

 As if that’s not cool enough, once inside Mata Hari you’re transported back to the Roarin’ 20s, with Prohibition-style cocktails, period décor, live entertainment and bartenders serving up absinthe.

 Looking for more family-friendly eats?
 Be sure to read my choices for Family Friendly Eats in Savannah.

 By checking these seven spots off your Savannah bucket list, you’ll see why this truly memorable city is one of the South’s premier travel destinations.
 For more information, visit Savannah.com.